-The 12 month Teach China Graduate Program will combine your development as a practising teacher with personal skills training, mentoring and access to the Opportunity China ambassador and support network.
-Teaching English in a school in China, you’ll directly impact the lives of your students while honing your presentation and leadership skills.
+The 12 month Teach China Graduate Program combines the development of practical teaching and personal skills, with on-going pastoral support and cultural awareness training.
+Teaching English at a school in China, you’ll directly impact the lives of your students while honing your presentation and leadership skills.

 The programme has two intakes per year, August/September and February.

-Applications are now open for both the February 2018 intake, and September 2018 intake.
+Applications are now open for the August/September, 2018 Intake.

 - China is now the world’s largest economy, and the future for business; show future employers your commitment to understanding the global business environment and increase your cultural awareness.

 - Learn Mandarin, a language spoken by over 900 million people and an increasingly key business language.
 The British Council recently identified Mandarin as the second most important language for economic prosperity and influence.